-The University reported investments at fair value totaling \$45,688,594 at June 30, 2016, in the State Treasury Special Purpose Investment Account (SPIA) investment pool, representing ownership of a share of the pool, not the underlying securities (Level 3 inputs).
+The University reported investments at fair value totaling \$35,474,307 at June 30, 2017, in the State Treasury Special Purpose Investment Account (SPIA) investment pool, representing ownership of a share of the pool, not the underlying securities.
 Pooled investments with the State Treasury are not registered with the Securities and Exchange Commission.
 Oversight of the pooled investments with the State Treasury is provided by the Treasury Investment Committee per Section 17.575, Florida Statutes.
 The authorized investment types are set forth in Section 17.57, Florida Statutes.
-The State Treasury SPIA investment pool carried a credit rating of A+f by Standard & Poor's, had an effective duration of 2.61 years, and had a fair value factor of 1.0143 at June 30, 2016.
+The State Treasury SPIA investment pool carried a credit rating of A+f by Standard & Poor's, had an effective duration of 2.8 years and fair value factor of 0.9923 at June 30, 2017.
 Participants contribute to the State Treasury SPIA investment pool on a dollar basis.
 These funds are commingled and a fair value of the pool is determined from the individual values of the securities.
 The fair value of the securities is summed and a total pool fair value is determined.
 A fair value factor is calculated by dividing the pool's total fair value by the pool participant's total cash balances.
 The fair value factor is the ratio used to determine the fair value of an individual participant's pool balance.
 The University relies on policies developed by the State Treasury for managing interest rate risk or credit risk for this investment pool.
-Disclosures for the State Treasury SPIA investment pool are included in the notes to financial statements of the State's Comprehensive Annual Financial Report.
+Disclosures for the State Treasury investment pool are included in the notes to financial statements of the State's Comprehensive Annual Financial Report.